Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 - The base template for this workshop: [GitHub link](https://github.com/Azure-Samples/azure-openai-rag-workshop-template)
 - If something does not work: [Report an issue](https://github.com/Azure-Samples/azure-openai-rag-workshop/issues)

-This workshop is based on this enterprise-ready sample: **ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search**
+This workshop is based on the enterprise-ready sample **ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search**:

 - [JavaScript version](https://github.com/Azure-Samples/azure-search-openai-javascript)
 - [Python version](https://github.com/Azure-Samples/azure-search-openai-demo/)
 - [Java version](https://github.com/Azure-Samples/azure-search-openai-demo-java)